 If your ball is deemed to be lost you must take a stroke and drop close to the point last seen.
 That does not mean you can take it to the middle of the fairway to drop it.
 Again, confer with your playing partners if there is any doubt.

 If your ball ends up in a sand bunker on any course and you think the bunker is “unplayable” confer with you playing partners and if all are in agreement take a free drop out of it, no closer to the hole.

 On and around the green we have a “triple bogey” rule.
 If your next stroke is for triple bogey pick it up and declare that to the scorer.

 Otherwise follow the regular rules of golf on and around the green.

 This is just a quick overview of our adjustments and something could have been missed.
 If there is ever any doubt on any of our adjustments and/or rules, always confer with your playing partners and if then a consensus cannot be reached, call the director.

 Scorecards are furnished by the tour.
 The first name on the card is deemed by the director as the scorekeeper.
 The designated scorekeeper can pass it on to someone else if he chooses.
 Each card should be kept neat and legible.
 Each player has a right to inspect the card before it is turned in to make sure his score is correct and each holes score is legible and the totals are correct.
 It is suggested that the score of each player in the group be kept in each cart and compared after the round with the scorekeeper to insure accuracy.

 I hope all our players enjoy being on our tour and if you are looking at us to join you are welcome to give us a try.
 When I took this tour over I pledged to keep it going as Ed Tigrett built it up to be and will endeavor to do that as long as I am able to be a part of it.
 As always, your questions and comments are always welcome.

-John Moore, Director
+John Andrews, Director